davidaknowles/leafcutter/leafcutter/README.md

 *Yang I Li, David A Knowles, Jonathan K Pritchard.*

-Leafcutter quantifies RNA splicing variation using short-read RNA-seq data.
+LeafCutter quantifies RNA splicing variation using short-read RNA-seq data.
 The core idea is to leverage spliced reads (reads that span an intron) to quantify (differential) intron usage across samples.
 The advantages of this approach include
 * easy detection of novel introns
 * modeling of more complex splicing events than exonic PSI
 * avoiding the challenge of isoform abundance estimation